 WHY POSTURE IS IMPORTANT FOR BUILDING MUSCLE

-As a physical therapist and strength coach, I believe there’s nothing more important than posture.
+As a physical therapist and strength coach, I believe there’s nothing more important than improving your posture.

-Because if you attempt to train or lift with bad posture, you’re setting yourself up for a lifetime of issues!
+Because if you attempt to train with bad postural habits, you’re setting yourself up for a lifetime of issues!

 If you lift weights with your body severely out of alignment, all you are doing is strengthening poor posture and dysfunction.
-This leads to compensation elsewhere in the kinetic chain, and could also wind up with joint pain, an injury or chronic pain in the back.
+This leads to compensation elsewhere in the kinetic chain, and you could also wind up with joint pain, an injury or chronic pain in the back.

-It is much smarter to fix the issues with your posture first and then strengthen your body to reinforce that new perfect posture.
+It is much smarter to fix your posture first and then strengthen your body to reinforce that new perfect posture.

 There are 4 main posture issues I want to discuss today.